team-watchdog/colombo-skylines/README.md

 # Colombo: Skylines
 by Nimesha Periyapperuma and Yudhanjaya Wijeratne

 This repository contains Team Watchdog's simulation of the city of Colombo.
-This is an accurate topographical representation of Colombo, built with detailed land use and zoning based on official city development plans centererd around 2020; over a million virtual citizens, simulating population dynamics that reflect large-scale, real-world demographics and human movement; public transport based on actual route data; and curated visual assets to better match Colombo's unique architectural style.
+This is an accurate topographical representation of Colombo, built with detailed land use and zoning based on official city development plans and data centered around 2020; over a million virtual citizens, simulating population dynamics that reflect large-scale, real-world demographics and human movement; public transport based on actual route data; and curated visual assets to better match Colombo's unique architectural style.

 ![image](https://github.com/user-attachments/assets/ce65de82-8c8c-4251-b90d-90727196ba2d)